Powerlearnproject/se-assignment-day-2-git-and-github-annastaciakagai/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Some of the key concepts of version control are:
+ a.
+Repositories for storage of project files.
+ b.
+Commits: Snapshots of a project at a specific point in a project's time.
+ c.
+Branches
+ d.
+Merging which is the combining of changes from different branches.
+ GitHub is a popular version control system as it is open source hence allowing users to freely save and collaborate on projects.
+Also it offers free courses such as the Student Developer Kit.
+Version control maintains integrity by allowing one to revert to previous working versions before errors, it manages changes from multiple contributors and provides a clear history of changes made.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?